 Cross-registration may sometimes only be available at the start of each term depending on space availability in the requested course.
 For example Kinesiology and Physical Education (KPE) courses available to non-KPE students are only posted at the beginning of each term along with the registration details.
 A cross-registration form is required for online Wilfrid Laurier courses and for all non-Business courses.

 Letter of Permission

-A Letter of Permission involves taking one or more courses at another university (other than Wilfrid Laurier University) for credit toward your degree.
+Taking one or more courses at another university (other than Wilfrid Laurier University) for credit toward your degree involves completing a Letter of Permission.
 Often this occurs during a co-op work term or spring term at a university closer to your work placement or home to make up for a failed or dropped course.
 It is often possible to take an entire term of courses at another university by Letter of Permission (although not always for transfer students).